poosupan/tradingview-binance/README.md

 Register Tradingview : [Regist Here](https://th.tradingview.com/gopro/?share_your_love=shyStork66653)

-This is sample code of Webhook API from TradingView to Binance API.
+This is sample code of Webhook API for TradingView to Binance API.
 Do not use this source code for any comercial na krub.

 Library for PythonBinance API : [Python binance documentary](https://python-binance.readthedocs.io/en/latest/)